engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 Optional switch.
 If specified, a "Required" collection/deployment with the "Uninstall" action will be created.
 Collection will be named like `UIUC-ENGR-IS Uninstall <app> (Required)`.

+### -MoveCollectionsToFolder
+Optional switch.
+If specified, the created collections will be moved to the folder specified by `-CollectionsFolder`, after the deployment has been created.

+### -CollectionsFolder
+Optional string.
+The folder to which created collections will be moved, if `-MoveCollectionsToFolder` is specified.
+Default is `\DeviceCollection\UIUC-ENGR\Instructional\Deployment Collections\Software\Installs`, because that is the most common use case.
+The actual folder path which gets used is based on this value as well as the value of `-SiteCode`, e.g. `MP0:\DeviceCollection\UIUC-ENGR\etc...`.

 #### -Prefix
 Optional string.